jspsych/jsPsych/docs/tutorials/rt-task.md

 timeline.push(debrief_block);
 ```

-To create the variable `trials`, we use `jsPsych.data.getData()` which returns a jsPsych data collection containing all of the data from the experiment.
+To create the variable `trials`, we use `jsPsych.data.get()` which returns a jsPsych data collection containing all of the data from the experiment.
 We can then use `.filter` to select only the trials where `test_part` is `'test'` (a benefit of tagging the trials in part 9). `trials` contains all of the data from the trials where a circle was shown.

 To get only the correct trials, we can use `.filter()` again to select only the trials from the `trials` data collection where the property `correct` is `true`.